Kevin Owens: ROH World Champion (2011–2013)

-At the event on September 17, Steen interrupted a match between El Generico and Jimmy Jacobs and called out Steve Corino, who was at the time wrestling in Japan, before powerbombing Jacobs on the ring apron.
-Steen was then confronted by Jim Cornette and ROH president Cary Silkin, whom he tried to Package Piledrive, before being ushered out of the arena by the security.
-On the November 5 episode of Ring of Honor Wrestling, Steen reappeared with Ohio Valley Wrestling talent Christian Mascagni as his legal adviser, threatening Jim Cornette and Ring of Honor with legal action unless he was reinstated within three weeks.
-On the December 3 episode of Ring of Honor Wrestling, Steen was granted a match with Steve Corino at Final Battle, with his ROH future on the line.
-At the event on December 23, Steen defeated Corino, thus granting back his career in ROH.
-Afterwards, he delivered a package piledriver to Jimmy Jacobs, before putting El Generico through a table with the same maneuver.
-At the end of the evening, he confronted Davey Richards and promised to become the ROH World Champion in 2012.
-On March 4, 2012, at the 10th Anniversary Show, Steen defeated Jimmy Jacobs in a No Holds Barred match and ended the pay-per-view by having another confrontation with Davey Richards.
-Steen continued his win streak during the Showdown in the Sun weekend, first defeating El Generico, with help from Jimmy Jacobs, in a Last Man Standing match on March 30 and then Eddie Edwards in a singles match on March 31.
-On May 12 at Border Wars, Steen defeated Davey Richards to win the ROH World Championship for the first time, making him the first Canadian to hold the championship.
+At the event on September 17, Steen interrupted a match between El Generico and Jacobs and called out Steve Corino, who was at the time wrestling in Japan, before powerbombing Jacobs on the ring apron.
+Steen was then confronted by Cornette and ROH president Cary Silkin, whom he tried to Package Piledrive, before being ushered out of the arena by security.
+On the November 5 episode of Ring of Honor Wrestling, Steen reappeared with Ohio Valley Wrestling talent Christian Mascagni as his legal adviser, threatening Cornette and Ring of Honor with legal action unless he was reinstated within three weeks.
+On the December 3 episode of Ring of Honor Wrestling, Steen was granted a match against Corino, with his ROH future on the line at Final Battle on December 23, where Steen defeated Corino, thus granting back his career in ROH.
+Afterwards, he delivered a package piledriver to Jacobs, before putting El Generico through a table with the same maneuver.
+At the end of the evening, he confronted ROH World Champion Davey Richards.
+On March 4, 2012, at the 10th Anniversary Show, Steen defeated Jimmy Jacobs in a No Holds Barred match and ended the pay-per-view by having another confrontation with Richards.
+Steen continued his win streak during the Showdown in the Sun weekend, first defeating El Generico, with help from Jacobs, in a Last Man Standing match on March 30 and then Eddie Edwards in a singles match on March 31.

+On May 12, at Border Wars, Steen defeated Richards to win the ROH World Championship for the first time, making him the first Canadian to hold the championship.
 Following the match, Steve Corino entered the ring and hugged Steen and Jacobs; the three men went on to form a stable later named S.C.U.M.
 (Suffering, Chaos, Ugliness, and Mayhem).
-Steen made his first successful title defense on June 15, defeating Eddie Edwards.
-On June 24 at Best in the World 2012: Hostage Crisis, Steen defeated Davey Richards to retain the ROH World Championship.
-At the following pay-per-view, Boiling Point on August 11, Steen successfully defended his title against Chikara Grand Champion Eddie Kingston.
-On September 15 at Death Before Dishonor X: State of Emergency, Steen made another successful title defense against Rhino.
+Steen made his first successful title defense on June 15, defeating Edwards.
+On June 24, at Best in the World 2012: Hostage Crisis, Steen defeated Richards to retain the ROH World Championship.
+At Boiling Point on August 11, Steen successfully defended his title against Chikara Grand Champion Eddie Kingston.
+On September 15, at Death Before Dishonor X: State of Emergency, Steen made another successful title defense against Rhino.
 On October 6, a title match between Steen and Jay Lethal ended in a no contest in Lethal's home state of New Jersey, after which Steen spat at Lethal's parents, who were sitting at ringside.
 Seven days later at the following internet pay-per-view, Glory By Honor XI: The Unbreakable Hope, Steen made a successful title defense against Michael Elgin.
 Afterwards, Steen was delivered a box, which contained El Generico's mask.
-On December 16 at Final Battle 2012: Doomsday, Steen successfully defended the ROH World Championship against the returning El Generico in a ladder match.
+On December 16, at Final Battle 2012: Doomsday, Steen successfully defended the ROH World Championship against the returning El Generico in a ladder match.
 On March 2, 2013, at the 11th Anniversary Show, Steen defeated Jay Lethal in a grudge match to retain the ROH World Championship.
-On April 5 at Supercard of Honor VII, Steen lost the ROH World Championship to Jay Briscoe.
+On April 5, at Supercard of Honor VII, Steen lost the ROH World Championship to Jay Briscoe.